bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 cross-platform support and synchronization and lastly its resemblance to Chrome.

-Brave has an excellent and easy to understand [privacy policy](https://brave.com/privacy).
+Lastly, Brave has an excellent and easy to understand [privacy policy](https://brave.com/privacy).

 Recommended Brave Settings
 --------------------------

-Privacy and security can further be enhanced by tweaking Brave's settings at `brave://settings`:
+Privacy and security can further be enhanced by tweaking Brave's settings.
+Note, the following settings were valid as of May 2019, however, there is no guarantee they will be named the same, or even exist, going forward.

-- `Search Engine`, `Search engine used in the address bar`, change to `DuckDuckGo`

 Brave desktop-specific settings:

+- `Search engine`, `Search engine used in the address bar`, change to `DuckDuckGo`

 - `Brave Shields default`, `Fingerprintig protection` change to `Block all fingerprinting`

 - `Social Buttons and Logins`, disable all options

-- `Privacy and security`, enable `Send a "Do not track"`
+Brave mobile-specific settings:

+- `Search engine`, change `Standard Tab` and `Private Tab` to `DuckDuckGo`

 DuckDuckGo
 ----------